imiric/clipper/README.md

 `about:config` page.
 Then click on the cog wheel on the "Manage Your Extensions" page, and "Install Add-on From File...".

-Alternatively, if you prefer to build the packages yourself, clone the Git repository and run `make`.
-Then manually add the built packages to your browser.
+Alternatively, if you prefer to build the packages yourself, clone the Git repository, install [Just](https://just.systems/man/en/). and run `just build`.
+Then manually add the packages built in the `dist` directory to your browser.

 In Chrome, you could also load the extension directory without building the extension via the "Load unpacked" option.
 This is useful during development.